kateek5417/sep10-freedom-project/blog/entry06.md

     </div>
 <!--content-->
 ```
-In my Future page, I used [bootstrap's list group](https://getbootstrap.com/docs/5.3/components/list-group/) to organize the functions of the inventions.
+In my Future page I wrote about the possible future tech for veterinary we could have and I used [bootstrap's list group](https://getbootstrap.com/docs/5.3/components/list-group/) to list the functions of the inventions.
 For example:
 ```html
 <h4>Functions</h4>
                 <ul class="list-group">